Jacksonmills/jem-ui/README.md

 ## Introduction

-JEM/UI simplifies your development workflow by integrating Base UI primitives directly into a streamlined Shadcn registry.
-It leverages Shadcn CLI commands, enabling you to quickly scaffold fully-styled, type-safe components directly into your project.
+JEM/UI simplifies your development workflow by integrating Base UI primitives directly into a streamlined shadcn/ui registry.
+It leverages shadcn CLI commands, enabling you to quickly scaffold fully-styled, type-safe components directly into your project.

 ## Features